corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/10 - Monitoring.md

 		- Events & Alerting
 		- Log Aggregation & Analysis
 	- CloudTrail
-		- Record API calls made within your Account by everyone
+		- Record **a history of AWS API calls** made within your Account by everyone
+			- Use the CloudTrail Console to view the last 90 days of recorded API activity.
+For events older than 90 days, use Athena to analyze CloudTrail logs stored in S3.
 		- Can define trails for specific resources
 		- Global Service
 	- Config